Well hello there!!

 Funny looking, maybe.

-But srsly, I don’t think we can ever laugh enough.
+But seriously, I don’t think we can ever laugh enough.

-In college, I wrote for the humor magazine.
+In college, I wrote for the Yale Record, the nation's oldest college humor magazine.
 In grad school, I produced Follies (a hilarious burlesque show) two years in a row.
-And when I was the Secretary of National Junior Classical League (the club for Latin super nerds, if you’ve never heard of it), the minutes I typed up were sprinkled with jokes and verbatims from meetings to inspire people to actually read them.
+And when I was the Secretary of the National Junior Classical League (the club for Latin super nerds, if you’ve never heard of it), the minutes I typed up were sprinkled with jokes and verbatims from meetings to inspire people to actually read them.

-If communication is everything, then shared laughter is probably the most sublime form of communication there is.
+Communication is everything, and shared laughter is the most sublime form of communication there is.